 Step 4: Reverse

 You’ve learned “legs, lean, pull.”
-The last step to complete one rowing stroke is to return to the start position in reverse order: Extend your arms, lean your torso forward, and bend your knees and hips.
+The last step to complete one rowing stroke, then, is to return to the start position in reverse order: Extend your arms, lean your torso forward, and bend your knees and hips.

 Another Way To Think About Rowing Form

-The great thing about rowing is that it can be coached in many ways, with the same result: pristine rowing form.
-Some beginners find it helpful to break rowing form down in a different way, which is shown in the graphic above and explained below.
+The great thing about rowing is that it can be coached in many ways with the a similar end result: pristine rowing form.
+Some beginners find it helpful to break rowing form down in a different way, which is shown in the graphic above and explained below:

 Step 1: Catch